 - Fill in our short online questionnaire about your previous prescription of doxazosin.
 This makes sure that doxazosin continues to be safe and effective for you

 - A doctor will then review your questionnaire.
-If you are eligible, they will prescribe you with your supply of Doxazosin
+If you’re eligible, they will prescribe you with your supply of doxazosin

 - Your supply of doxazosin will be sent to you by post

 About our service – our online consultation service is easy to use and convenient as you can simply fit the service around your schedule.
 Or, it’s a good alternative if you simply would prefer not to make a face-to-face appointment.
-However, you can’t currently order Doxazosin from our online consultation service if you have been prescribed the medicine for benign prostatic hyperplasia (BPH).
+However, you can’t currently order doxazosin from our online consultation service if you’ve been prescribed the medicine for benign prostatic hyperplasia (BPH).
 It’s also important that you still continue to have regular follow-up appointments and blood test monitoring by your GP.
 This will make sure that your blood pressure treatment is still right for you.

-Getting started on treatment – if you have never been prescribed Doxazosin in the past, you can get your prescription by making an appointment with your regular GP.
-In your consultation, you can discuss whether Doxazosin is the most suitable medication for you.
-It’s important to bear in mind that Doxazosin is not normally the first medication that a doctor would trial if you had recently been diagnosed with hypertension.
+Getting started on treatment – if you’ve never been prescribed doxazosin in the past, you can get your prescription by making an appointment with your regular GP.
+In your consultation, you can discuss whether doxazosin is the most suitable medication for you.
+It’s important to bear in mind that doxazosin is not normally the first medication that a doctor would trial if you had recently been diagnosed with hypertension.
 So, you may end up with a different medicine to treat your high blood pressure.

-It will be if a doctor agrees it is – if you have been prescribed Doxazosin by your doctor, then this medicine is the right one for you.
+It will be if a doctor agrees it is – if you’ve been prescribed doxazosin by your doctor, then this medicine is the right one for you.
 Your doctor will take many factors into account, including other medical conditions, other medications, and how your body has reacted to blood pressure medications in the past.

 Who shouldn't use it? – your doctor will also make sure that doxazosin is safe for you to use.
 You should not take doxazosin if you: